 As mandated by the U.S. Constitution, the federal Census Bureau conducts a nationwide population count once every 10 years.
-This is one of the few national activities the American public does together.
-It’s also easy, confidential and critically important to our students and their communities.
+It’s one of the few national activities the American public does together.
+It’s also easy, confidential and critically important to students and their communities.